CSDUMMI/AR-Desktop/README.md

 ## About ❕

-In this work I would like to create an application that enforces augmented reality in the broad masses, which is not only for fun, but also for work and does not require large investments.
-This should be possible with a device that everyone already has: the smartphone.
+This project is an application, that promotes the adoption of augmented reality as a technology for the average person.
+Not only as a fun experiment or game, but also for work and all this without requiring large investments.
+I want to do this by using the smartphone everybody already uses.

 For this purpose, I am developing a mixed reality application in a stereoscopic view as a browser extension for smartphones, with which the limits of the monitor can be left and the dimensions of the room can be used to work independently of location.